jessica-writes-code/MSE231-Assignment2/README.txt

-            cash earnings - amount earned via cash in the hour cash tip - amount tipped via cash in the hour credit earnings - amount earned via credit card in the hour cash fare - amount tippped via credit card in the hour other earnings - amount earned via non-cash, non-credit in the hour other tip - amount earned via non-cash, non-credit in the hour
+            cash earnings - amount earned via cash in the hour cash tip - amount tipped via cash in the hour credit earnings - amount earned via credit card in the hour credit tip - amount tippped via credit card in the hour other earnings - amount earned via non-cash, non-credit in the hour other tip - amount earned via non-cash, non-credit in the hour
     Notes: